icra/ecam/readme.md

 ECAM web tool is a web application developed by [ICRA](http://icra.cat), [IWA](http://www.iwa-network.org) and GIZ under the WaCCliM project, and Cobalt Water.

+## Development status
+Currently we are developing the version 2.0.

 ## Using ecam online
-To use ecam, just go to ecam.hol.es
+To use ecam, just go to ecam.hol.es (version 1.0 there)

 ## Installation (offline use)
-Ecam can be also used offline (it's a bit faster).
+Ecam can be also used offline (it runs faster).
-You need XAMPP (or a similar web server program).
+You need to install it inside a XAMPP (or a similar web server program).
-Download the package, unzip it and move it to the "htdocs" folder of XAMPP.
+To use ecam offline, download the package from github, and move it to the "htdocs" folder in XAMPP (or analog folder in other programs).
-Then, start XAMPP, and go to http://localhost/ecam
+Then, start XAMPP and go to http://localhost/ecam in your web browser.

 ## License
 > Copyright © 2015-2012 ICRA.
 All Rights Reserved.